Some things get better with age. That’s the old adage anyway.

 HostMonster provides a few different security options to choose from to help you protect your site and keep malicious people (or programs) at bay.

-Incredibly, the leading way WordPress sites get hacked is through the vulnerability of their hosting company.
+Incredibly, the leading way WordPress sites get hacked is through the vulnerability of their hosting company (as high as 41% in one study)!

 Following closely behind are ‘insecure themes’ and ‘vulnerable plugins’, which is the natural result of so many different third-party tools trying to work together in a quickly evolving environment.